Mark H. Hayden Mark-et al. Logo

 For safe mode: Keep hitting F8 on your keyboard just as your computer starts to boot up (before the Windows "splash screen" appears).

 A menu should come up.
 Choose the SAFE MODE.
+Restart your computer when finished.

 Anti-Virus Updates -> good programs should update themselves, but it is a good idea to manually make sure they are updating regularly.